 Then, there are women like me — caught in-between motherhood and entrepreneurship.
 It can be a struggle to balance home life (kids, mate, laundry, and the like) and running a business.
 As women, we set expectations — lots of times unrealistic, for ourselves and beat ourselves up when they are not fulfilled.
 STOP again I said STOP.

 I’m here to help you with a few tips that will relieve you of the unfulfilled superwomen complex, and probably a little bit of a reality check as well.

-Bring your children into your workspace, if possible.
-The most important item on you list is your family.
-There are going to be days that you feel as though you are unable to get enough time with them, but whatever time you do set aside, make sure its quality.
+- Bring your children into your workspace, if possible.
+The most important item on your list is your family.
+There are going to be days that you feel as though you are unable to get enough time with them, but whatever time you do set aside, make sure it’s quality.
 If you can teach them about your business, even from a young age, you can accomplish quality time and work.

 These are the tips I use to ATTEMPT to live a balanced life.
 No one is perfect or has everything out, all we can do is try.

-Simone Little is a wife, mother of two and runs two successful business -- One of which is the Little Virtual Assistant.
+Simone Little is a wife, mother of two, and runs two successful businesses — One of which is the Little Virtual Assistant.
 She believes that with a little help women really can do anything they set their mind to.
-She hopes to empower mother to communicate their challenges with one another in order to build community.
+She hopes to empower mothers to communicate their challenges with one another in order to build community.